orb-community/pktvisor/README.md

 For the list of packages included by conan, see [conanfile.txt](conanfile.txt)

-In addition, debugging integration tests requires:
+In addition, debugging integration tests make use of:

 * [jq](https://stedolan.github.io/jq/)
 * [graphtage](https://github.com/trailofbits/graphtage)